Identifying weight gain or loss in your cat

 Know how to check your cat's weight

-There are many variables which affect a cat's weight, including its unique size, as well as its breed, sex, and age.
+There are many variables that affect a cat's weight, including her unique size, as well as her breed, sex, and age.
 This means weighing your cat and comparing it to an "ideal weight" isn't always accurate.
 Instead, you can check your cat at home with a few simple steps.

-When looking at your cat in profile from above, you should be able to see its bones clearly, including the hollow of its flank and a clear distinction between its thorax and abdomen (chest and stomach).
-If its outline is very pronounced, your cat may be underweight; if the outline is expanded with little definition, your cat may be overweight.
+When looking at your cat in profile from above, you should be able to see her bones clearly, including the hollow of her flank and a clear distinction between her thorax and abdomen (chest and stomach).
+If her outline is very pronounced, your cat may be underweight; if the outline is expanded with little definition, your cat may be overweight.

-By feeling your cat you can get a good idea of whether its weight is healthy or not.
-Gently see if you can feel and count its ribs, feel its back vertebrae and muscles, and a pocket of stomach fat.
-You can then use this to see if your cat's weight should be of concern:
+By feeling your cat, you can get a good idea of whether her weight is healthy or not.
+Gently see if you can feel and count her ribs, feel her back vertebrae and muscles, and check for a pocket of stomach fat.
+You can then use these observations to determine if your cat's weight might be of concern:

-- If you can feel its ribs but they're not visible, your cat is an ideal weight
+- If you can feel her ribs but they're not visible, your cat is an ideal weight.

-It's important to take your cat to your vet if you have any concerns about its health; your vet may perform the same examination plus other tests to determine your cat's weight.
+It's important to take your cat to your vet if you have any concerns about her health; your veterinarian may perform a similar examination, and other tests to determine your cat's weight.

 If you notice that your cat is losing or gaining weight very suddenly, this can indicate a greater underlying problem.
-If their weight loss or gain is accompanied by digestive problems, vomiting, diarrhea, changes in their skin or coat quality, and changes in their mood, it's crucial to consult a vet who will be able to make a full diagnosis.
+If her weight loss or gain is accompanied by digestive problems, vomiting, diarrhea, changes in her skin or coat quality, or changes in her behavior, it's crucial to consult a veterinarian who will be able to make a full diagnosis.

-When your cat is its ideal weight, it will have a much better chance to lead a healthy, contented life involving a good diet, play, exercise, and companionship.
-Recognizing when their weight may be a problem means you're able to pick up on any issues quickly and resolve them, getting your cat back on the path to a long and healthy life.
+When your cat is at her ideal weight, she will have a much better chance to lead a healthy, contented life involving play, exercise, and companionship.
+Recognizing when your cat’s weight may be a problem means you're able to pick up on any issues quickly and resolve them, getting your cat back on the path to a long and healthy life.